andreterceiro/dio-mobile-meu-tudo--working-with-drawer-navigation-on-react-native/README.md

 2. With the words of the teacher, install that tow libraries and import in the file App.tsx the gestures library ("react-native-gestures-handler");
 3. Insert in the file babel.config.js return object: plugins: 'react-native-reanimated/plugin'.

-But teacher said that we only need to folloew the manual instructions.
+But teacher said that we only need to follow the manual instructions.